Accents in German: 7 German Dialects From Around The World

 So Which German Should I Learn?

-This list is an incomplete sample of all the types of German that exist.
-Alas, it really would be counterproductive to try to learn to speak them all.
+The above list is an incomplete sample of all the types of German that exist.

 Es lebe die Vielfalt!
 Long live diversity!